Fuel system modification (FSM) for paramotors with diaphragm carburetors

 These problems in the inherent design of nearly all paramotors work together to create fuel starvation and endless headaches.

 If the fuel filters are clogged or the bottom of the fuel tank is significantly lower than 20" (50cm), the negative pressure on the fuel system increases and so does the possibility of vaporization of the gasoline.
 Winter mixes of MOGAS further complicate the problem due to the higher vapor pressure of the mix which causes the fuel to vaporize more easily in the fuel lines and, in particular, in the carburetor's internal fuel pump.
-Engines experiencing vapor lock cannot achieve full power and even quit after running a few minutes, as this one did.
-With hot or cold weather, things get worse.
-Remember that fuel vaporization is progressive as the vacuum and temperature increases.
-That is, the engine may still run with some fizzing of the fuel.

-All diaphragm carburetors are engineered to have the fuel tank at the same level as the carburetor.
 Note: Chinese carburetor clones suffer even greater problems from vaporized fuel.
 NEVER USE THESE CLONES ON A PARAMOTOR!

 In order for diaphragm carburetors to function as designed, the fuel pressure at the carburetor inlet should be close to zero or slightly positive.

 At sea level, if the ambient temperature is moderate (21C/70F) and every part of the fuel and ignition systems is in perfect order, paramotors usually have enough fuel to operate correctly throughout the entire throttle range – but barely.
 Any increase/decrease of the temperature, addition of altitude, winter-blend gasoline, modest problems such as semi-clogged filters, low fuel levels, aged carburetor parts, ignition problems, and out-of-spec carburetor adjustments result in fuel starvation.
-The carburetor is usually named the culprit even though it is probably functioning correctly.
+The carburetor is almost always named the culprit even though it is functioning correctly.

 As the throttle is opened, fuel flow increases along with the volume of air.
 The demand on the internal carburetor pump also increases.
 Rather than just ceasing to pump fuel, it pumps proportionately less fuel the further the throttle is opened.
 That is, if fuel demand doubles, fuel supplied may be only 175% instead of 200%.
 If fuel demand triples, fuel supplied may be 250% rather than 300%.
 These figures vary but this explains the common problem of engines leaning out as the throttle is opened and sometimes stalling or fading at wide open throttle.
 As the pump works harder, it can create vaporized fuel which paralyzes the fuel delivery system inside the carburetor.
 Here is a video of a new paramotor experiencing vapor lock from wide open throttle.